eduardomoraes/eduardomoraes/README.md

 🎸 I also pretend to play guitar (badly, but with passion).

 ### 🚀 What I Do
-- Build and lead Data Science & BI teams delivering strategic insights
+- Build and lead AI, Data Science & BI teams delivering strategic insights
 - Translate business needs into scalable data platforms and models
 - Drive digital transformation by turning dashboards into decision tools.
 - Bridge the gap between IT and business with storytelling and AI.